Nish-a-Dali/iPhone-Test/README.md

 ## Database

-Create database and alter '.env' file accordingly
+Update the database details in ‘.env’ to match your local setup

-Run the following command or directly import the 'iphonetest.sql' file attached in the repository
+Run the following command or directly import the 'iphonetest.sql' file attached in the repository which has my sample records too

 	php artisan migrate
     php artisan db:seed